aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-worksheet/_index.md

 linktitle: "Search Remote Worksheet Content"
 type: docs
 url: /search-content-in-remote-worksheet/
-keywords: "Aspose Cells, Excel API, text search, remote worksheet"
+keywords: "Aspose, Cells, Excel, API, text search, remote worksheet, cloud storage"
 description: "Search for text, numbers, or formulas in a remote Excel worksheet using Aspose.Cells Cloud API.
-Supports case‑insensitive and password‑protected files."
+Supports case‑insensitive searches and password‑protected files."
 weight: 100
 ---

 ## **Search Content in Remote Worksheet**

 Programmatically search for specific text within any Excel worksheet using the Aspose.Cells Cloud API.
 The service can locate text, numbers, or formulas in remote files stored in cloud storage, enabling automated data‑discovery, content‑analysis, and spreadsheet‑auditing workflows.

+**Prerequisites**
+- A valid Aspose.Cloud JWT access token (see the Authentication link below).
+- The workbook must be stored in Aspose Cloud storage.
+- Appropriate permissions for the target storage location.

 ### **Web API**